-Day 3: Delhi
+Day 3: Delhi Meals: B, L, D

-After breakfast, get ready for a full day of sightseeing in both Old and New Delhi.
-The tour introduction will take place either at the hotel or on the coach.
+This morning the tour introduction will either be held in the hotel or on the coach.

-Explore the captivating streets of Old Delhi on foot for approximately 3.5 - 4 hours.

-Later, embark on a 30-40-minute journey to Khari Baoli

-Spice Market, where you can enjoy a rickshaw ride.
-Visit Jama Masjid, Lakshmi Marayan Hindu Temple, and take a quick photo at India Gate.
-Conclude the day with visits to Humayun's Tomb and the impressive Quatab Minar.
+After your breakfast we will embark on a full-day of sightseeing around Old and New Delhi, involving approximately 3.5 - 04 hours on foot.
+Next, travel approximately 30 - 40 minutes to Khari Baoli Spice Market and enjoy a rickshaw ride before visiting Jama Masjid.
+Continue to Lakshmi Marayan Hindu Temple, followed by a brief photo stop at India Gate.
+End your day with a visit to Humayun's Tomb and the Qutub Minar.